 Kabul and Herat, Afghanistan

-The humanitarian situation in Afghanistan remains complex, despite the encouraging attempts of peace talks and the political will behind it – it is one of the most insecure and unstable countries of the world.
+The humanitarian situation in Afghanistan remains complex despite encouraging efforts in recent peace negotations and the political will for change – it remains one of the most unsafe and unstable countries in the world.

-To offer a perspective in winter, we organize a yearly humanitarian emergency relief campaign and supply families with packages of food and material goods.
-Our packages contain vital goods, e.g. blankets and pails.
-Furthermore are the families supplied with staples like flour, sugar, oil and tea.
-Basics which help to avoid hunger.
+To offer people perspective in the winter, we organize a yearly humanitarian emergency relief campaign and provide families with packages of food and material goods.
+Our packages contain vital goods essential for survival, such as blankets and buckets.
+Furthermore, we provide families with basic foodstuffs like flour, sugar, oil and tea –basics which help them not to go hungry.

-In cooperation with the Afghani Women’s Society, which can look back on 27 years of work in the field of direct humanitarian action and aid without red tape, the goods are organized and distributed.
-With that, we strengthen the Afghan economy and the help arrives where it is needed most.
+In cooperation with the Afghani Women’s Society, which has 27 years of experience in the field of humanitarian work and is able to provide concrete, unbureaucratic direct aid, the goods are procured and distributed to those who need it.
+By working in this manner, we strengthen the Afghan economy and the help arrives directly where it is needed most.

-The camp Ghaibi Baba has been checked on site by the Afghani Women’s Society concerning size, security and neediness.
-It is in the 8th district of Kabul, around 10 km (6.2 miles) southwest of the town center and exists since 2009 and it is inhabited by about 300 families.
+Camp Ghaibi Baba has been checked on site by the Afghani Women’s Society concerning need, size and security conditions.
+It is located in the 8th district of Kabul, around 10 km (6.2 miles) southwest of the town center and has been in existence since 2009.
+Currently, about 300 families live in the refugee camp.
 They have been dislodged or fled from other insecure Afghan provinces, which are often the target of attacks like Nangahar, Wardak and Kapisa.

-The living conditions of these internally displaced persons are deplorably bad, most of them live in tents or huts of clay.
-Most of those who do work are day-laborers but the money only meets the most basic needs to survive.
-What the families indeed do need here is clean drinking water, food and medical care.
+The living conditions of these internally displaced persons are apallingly bad, most of them live in tents or clay huts.
+Most of those who are able to work are day-labourers, but the money they earn only barely allows them to survive.
+The main needs of the families living here are clean drinking water, food and medical care.

-Based on the wishes of the inhabitants of this camp and in cooperation with the Afghani Women’s Society, we want in a joint emergency relief campaign to distribute food packages to these families.
-Additionally, we want, with the aid of our member Winuss Azizi, to support the refugee camp Shayda-ee in Herat.
-250 families with six to eight members, having mostly fled from Ghor and Farah to Herat due to turmoil and combats, are living here.
+Based on the wishes of the inhabitants of this camp and in cooperation with the Afghani Women’s Society, we would like to distribute food packages to these families as part of a joint emergency relief campaign.
+Additionally, we wantwould like to support the refugee camp Shayda-ee in Herat with the help of our member, Winuss Azizi.
+250 families with six to eight members are living here, having mostly fled from Ghor and Farah to Herat due to turmoil and combats.

-Our emergency relief campaign in Kabul takes place in cooperation with the Afghani Women’s Society which also holds the rights of the photos.
+Our emergency relief campaign in Kabul is being carried out in cooperation with the Afghani Women’s Society, which also holds the photographic rights to the photos from Kabul.